vectorgrp/sil-kit/docs/api/participant.rst

 .. contents:: :local:
    :depth: 1

-This document describes the main entry point to the SILKIT simulation, the participant.
+This document describes the main entry point to the SIL Kit simulation, the participant.
 By creating a participant with a given configuration, a connection to a simulation is established and the configured participant joins the simulation.